Skip to main content

 Luke Skywalker and Darth Vader duel in Star Wars: Return of the Jedi

 The Empire Strikes Back duel is amazing … but I’m a sucker for backflips and emotional duels where neither party really wants to hurt the other.
-It’s also one of the few OT duels made better by the Prequels (anyone notice Luke taking the high ground?) and the culmination of Anakin Skywalker’s arc; love him or hate him, Anakin knows that the best way to get a Skywalker to do what you want (like turn to the dark side) is to threaten the ones they love and that, combined with his self-destructive tendencies, makes Anakin believe that the only way he can protect his son is by being killed by Luke and forcing Luke to take his place.
+It’s also one of the few OT duels made better by the Prequels (anyone notice Luke taking the high ground?) and the culmination of Anakin Skywalker’s arc: love him or hate him, Anakin knows that the best way to get a Skywalker to do what you want (like turn to the dark side) is to threaten the ones they love.
+That, combined with his self-destructive tendencies, makes Anakin believe that the only way he can protect his son is by being killed by Luke and forcing Luke to take his place.

 But Luke rejects that belief, defying both Sith and Jedi to save his father.
 And it works.